-Before getting into the crank mechanism itself, it’s important to understand the style of window which they most commonly control.
+Before getting into the window crank mechanism itself, it’s important to understand the style of window which they most commonly control.
 Casement windows are the most popular example of operable windows.

 - That said, many companies will also simply join casement windows together, resulting in big, bulky mullions (the vertical bars that separate the different panes of glass in a window).
-These combination windows should not be mistaken for a single casement window with multiple sashes.
+These combined windows should not be mistaken for a single casement window with multiple sashes.

-Whereas a single casement window contains one sash within the frame, a proper double casement window contains two separate sashes within the frame that can swing out independently of each other.
+- Whereas a single casement window contains one sash within the frame, a proper double casement window contains two separate sashes within the frame that can swing out independently of each other.

 How do Crank Operated Casement Windows Work?

-Outdated, traditional casement windows commonly open and shut by means of an operable crank mechanism, the handle of which is located at the bottom of the frame.
+Outdated, traditional casement windows commonly open and shut by means of an operable window crank mechanism, the handle of which is located at the bottom of the frame.
 This hand crank connects to a movable arm, which in turn connects to the sash (the part of the casement window that actually moves).
 When turned, the crank activates the arm which in turn causes the sash to swing outward or inward.
 When the window is open, a friction hinge, or stay, holds the sash in place.

-Why are Crank-Operated Casement Windows Mechanically Flawed?
+Why Are Crank Operated Casement Windows Mechanically Flawed?